Digital-Business-Council/Digital-Capability-Locator/Requirements/Introduction.md

 Figure 2 shows the relationship between the key actors and the Digital Capability Locator:

 *Figure 2.
-DCL Key Actors and Resltionships*
+DCL Key Actors and Relationships*

 ## 2.3	Key Definitions
 The following table contains a definition of key terms used throughout this document.